imapex/ahod_PLC_IOX/README.md

 *NOTE this will require your Ubuntu server to have internet access.

-When it's complete the last output should be ``
+The last few outputs should be "Creating the application package".

+ The last line will be **Done**